awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/9_cleanup.md

     - The database you created
     - The crawlers you created

-3. Go to AWS Glue Jobs and delete the jobs we created during the lab
+3. Go to AWS Glue Jobs and delete the jobs you created during the lab

 4. Go to [Amazon IAM and delete the role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_delete.html) and permissions created at the beginning of the lab